GoGross/exactip/readme.md

 Signup for a free account at exactip.gogross.com to obtain a free API Key.

 This documentation mainly focuses on developer/technical integration for application consumption.
-Depending on your subscription plan, you will have access to our feature rich API that will allow you integrate FinCharts in your application using any backend of your choice.
+Depending on your subscription plan, you will have access to our feature rich API that will allow you integrate ExactIP in your application using any backend of your choice.
 Only enterprise plans allow for Push Notifications, Web Socket integration.
-We advise you to browse through our documentation page to appreciate the power of Fincharts, but if you wish to get started right away, simple follow, `https://fincharts.info/current/?key=api_key&base=USD` after signing up.
+We advise you to browse through our documentation page to appreciate the power of ExactIP, but if you wish to get started right away, simple follow, `https://api.gogross.com/ip/?key=api_key` after signing up.

 ## API